CT or P Problem and Symmetric Gapped Fermion Solution: Another CT or P Solution via Symmetric Mass Generation on the mirror fermions

 In summary, our solution has a smaller or zero $\bar{\theta}$ at IR, even better than the higher-loop calculation arguments given in \cite{BabuMohapatra1989, BabuMohapatra1989rbPRD, BarrChangSenjanovic1991qxPRL}.
-Because \Refe{BabuMohapatra1989, BabuMohapatra1989rbPRD, BarrChangSenjanovic1991qxPRL} require only the Higgs mechanism, thus their Higgs mixing on both the chiral and mirror sectors can generate complex phase at the higher-order quantum corrections beyond the tree level semiclassical analysis.
+Because \Refe{BabuMohapatra1989, BabuMohapatra1989rbPRD, BarrChangSenjanovic1991qxPRL} require only the Higgs mechanism, thus their Higgs mixing on both the chiral and mirror sectors can generate complex phases at the higher-order quantum corrections beyond the tree-level semiclassical analysis discussed above.
 Here instead we have two mechanisms in our solution: Higgs mechanism dominates on the chiral sector and the SMG dominates on the mirror sector, and there is no mean-field mass matrix mixing to generate quantum corrections to $\bar{\theta} \approx 0$.

+{There is another reason that the IR correction to our UV solution $\bar{\theta} = 0$ is extremely small.
+Because the SMG multi-fermion interaction and disorder scalar interaction are highly irrelevant operators at IR, the lower the energy, the weaker effects are these interactions on the IR correction of $\bar{\theta}$.}

 \item {\bf Low-energy dynamics}: Here we comment on the IR dynamics of the theory with $\bar{\theta}_v = \bar{\theta}_v' =0$.

 $\bullet$ Without $\U(1)$ gauge fields, the multi-fermion interaction drives from the gapless phase to the gapped phase via the Berezinskii-Kosterlitz-Thouless (BKT) universality class transition \cite{ZengZhuWangYou3450SMG2202.12355}.
 In terms of the mirror fermion theory in \eq{eq:multi-fermion}, this means that $|g' |< |g_c'|$ for the gapless phase, and $|g'| > |g_c' |$ for the SMG phase, for some nonperturbative critical strength \cite{ZengZhuWangYou3450SMG2202.12355}.